MOACChain/MOAC-DOCS/Docs/MicroChainUsers.rst

 ----------------

-There are three major players in MicroChain:
+There are three types of users in MicroChains:

 -  A、 SCS miner：run SCS and join the MicroChain consensus to get MicroChain rewards;